gurmans/Astar/README.md

     * Output: all the puzzle transitions reaching out to a solved puzzle, each configuration represented by a 3X3 array
 ### <command-line-arguments>
   * The first 9 space separated numbers (1 to 8) including the underscore (_) represent the input puzzle
+### User Prompts
-  * The last argument number represents the heuristic to be used, '1' for Manhattan distance and '2' for 0.
+  * The user will be prompt to enter the heuristic to be used in the program, 0 for 0, 1 or anything else for manhattan distance

 ### Sample run

 ```
-$ python3 puzzle.py 1 4 2 6 3 5 _ 7 8 1
+$ python3 puzzle.py 1 4 2 6 3 5 _ 7 8
 * Output
+Please enter heuristic to be used (0 for 0, 1 or anything else for manhattan distance) : 1
 Heuristic used: Manhattan Distance
 [['1' '4' '2']
  ['6' '3' '5']